seanmonstar/seanmonstar.github.io/_posts/tumblr/2011-10-11-tablet-competition.md

 Back to tablets, if the only quality, general-purpose tablet is the iPad, then anyone who wants something different needs to buy a tablet built for reading and games (Kindle Fire) to try to fill his desires of using a tablet to replace his notebook.

 In any other market, the notion that there should be only one without competition is non-sense.
-Why do technology enthusiasts think differently?<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>
+Why do technology enthusiasts think differently?[^1]

-* * *

-1.

-Both sides are guilty of this.
+[^1]: Both sides are guilty of this.
 Apple fans think only the iPad matters.
 Fandroids think that Apple devices should die.
-I personally think both are great, and appeal to different audiences.&nbsp;[↩︎](#fnref:1)
+I personally think both are great, and appeal to different audiences.